intel-analytics/ipex-llm/docs/docs/APIdocs/Optimizers/Triggers.md

     A trigger that triggers an action when training reaches the number of iterations specified by "max".
     Usually used in Optimizer.setEndWhen.

+5. maxScore

+    A trigger that triggers an action when validation score larger than "max" score

+6. minLoss

+    A trigger that triggers an action when training loss less than "min" loss